-There is no minimum age to take the online boat safety exam.
+There is no minimum age requirement to take the Boat Delaware Course.

-- Those under the age of 14 years may not operate a PWC under any conditions.
+- Those under the age of 14 years may not operate a personal watercraft (PWC) under any conditions.

 - Those 14 and 15 years of age who hold a boating safety certification card may operate a PWC only if under the direct onboard supervision of his or her parent or legal guardian.

 - Those 16 years of age and older who hold a boating safety certification card may operate a PWC without any restrictions.

 Delaware law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

 Carry the Card: Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.